 The Code of Student Conduct

-The Appalachian State University Code of Student Conduct provides extensive guidelines on conduct for students attending ASU.
+The Appalachian State University Code of Student Conduct provides extensive guidelines on conduct for students attending App State.
 Students in The Honors College are held to the high standards detailed by this code and are expected to epitomize respectful and responsible conduct.
 Honors students value diversity, promote pluralism, and cultivate community.

 Any violations of this code for which you take responsibility, or for which you are found to be responsible, may be grounds for dismissal from The Honors College.
 This will be determined on a case-by-case basis by the Director of The Honors College.
 Appeals from dismissal decisions may be made to an ad hoc three-person grievance subcommittee composed of two members of the Honors College Advisory Board and one member of the Student Advisory Board.